rahulbhatia-rb/WEB-BASED-DICOM-VIEWER/README.md

  8. Show patient and study information in the corners

- 9.Display all DICOM attributes of the image
+ 9. Display all DICOM attributes of the image

 I made use of an External JavaScript Library called CORNERSTONE to achieve the above results.